-Within the University of Melbourne’s Parkville precinct, the Peter Doherty Institute for Infection and Immunity is a world-class biomedical project that brings together research excellence, supported by the Victorian Government and Melbourne Health.
+The Peter Doherty Institute for Infection and Immunity is an infection and immunity powerhouse combining research, public health and education, supported by the Victorian Government and Melbourne Health.

-Offering a centre for excellence and creativity that befits its namesake and patron, the esteemed Nobel Laureate Professor Peter Doherty, the institute is a highly sustainable building that facilitates and strengthens scientific leadership.
+A centre for excellence and creativity that befits its namesake and patron, Nobel Laureate Professor Peter Doherty, the institute is a highly sustainable building that strengthens scientific leadership.

 The building has been awarded a 5-Star Green Star rating by the Green Building Council of Australia.